 Alternative name: CC3 is sometimes called modified cyclomatic complexity.

 CC, CC2 or CC3 — which one to use?
 This is your decision.
 Pick up the one that suits your use best.
-CC is the original version and is probably the most widely used.
-CC3 provides the lowest values, CC comes next.
-CC2 is the highest variant, the most pessimistic one, one might say.
+CC and CC2 are "original" metrics and probably more widely used than CC3.
+The numeric values are, in increasing order: CC3 (lowest), CC (middle) and CC2 (highest).
+In a sense, CC2 is the most pessimistic metric.
 All of them are heavily correlated, so you can achieve good results with any of them.

 A high cyclomatic complexity denotes a complex procedure that's hard to understand, test and maintain.
 There's a relationship between cyclomatic complexity and the "risk" in a procedure.